Eray Karadayi

-Eray Karadayi (Eрай Kарадайъ; born 19 May 1995) is a Bulgarian professional footballer of Turkish descent, who plays as a forward for Levski Karlovo.
+Eray Karadayi (Eрай Kарадайъ; born 19 May 1995) is a Bulgarian professional footballer who plays as a forward for Sekirovo.

 Career

 Levski and loan to Neftochimic

 Eray is a former youth player of Levski Sofia.
-In March 2014, he was loaned out to Neftochimic and he made his professional debut in the A Group on 14 March in a match against Slavia Sofia.
+In March 2014, he was loaned out to Neftochimic 1986 and he made his professional debut in the A Group on 14 March in a match against Slavia Sofia.

 PFC Burgas/Neftochimic

 After his loan to Neftochimic was ended, he was released from Levski and joined Rozova Dolina Kazanlak.
 In the beginning of 2015 he joined the B Group team PFC Burgas.
 He made his debut for the team on 8 March 2015 in a match against another local team Chernomorets Burgas, winning the match with two goals difference.
 Two months later in a match against Sozopol he got a serious injury which took him away from play until the end of 2015.
 He returned to training with the now called Neftochimic Burgas, after a merge between PFC Burgas and PFC Neftochimic Burgas (2009–14), at the end of November.